 Context

-In the medium to long term, well-trained specialists can help improve the investment climate and enhance the competitiveness of businesses working on climate-friendly energy solutions.
+Well-trained specialists can help improve the investment climate and enhance the competitiveness of businesses working on climate-friendly energy solutions.
 Qualified specialists thus contribute to the success of the energy transition in Bangladesh.

 Objective

-The quality of training and continuing professional development on energy efficiency and renewable energies has improved and it is geared towards demand on the labour market.
+The quality of training and continuing professional development on energy efficiency and grid-connected renewable energies has improved and it is geared towards demand on the labour market.